wso2-extensions/esb-connector-servicenow/docs/config.md

 ```
 **Properties**
 * serviceNowInstanceURL: Developer instance URL.
-* username : The user Name of the developer instance (default:admin).
+* username : The username of the developer instance (default:admin).
-* password : The Password of the  developer instance.
+* password : The password of the  developer instance.

 **Sample Request**